KeaganSuah/KeaganSuah/README.md

 - Studying Computer Science at University of London.
 - Creating web applications using Python, specifically with Flask and Django.
 - Exploring the fundamentals of software development and design.
+- Interested to Explore the fundamentals of data structures & algorithms.

 ## 🌱 Future Goals